 Some of the common side effects associated with statins include memory loss and dementia.
 Can statins effectively treat or prevent heart disease?
 Read more to find doctors’ recommended alternatives.

 Statins are cholesterol-lowering drugs commonly prescribed if someone is diagnosed with high cholesterol.

-Approximately, one in every five Americans between the ages of 40 and 75 use statins to prevent heart attack or stroke.
+Approximately, one in every five Americans between the ages of 40 and 75 use statins to prevent heart attack, stroke or heart-related diseases.

 Effects of Cholesterol on Brain Health and Memory